Web Content Display

 SAYUJYATA: Close conformity; something identical; become one with.

-SHABDA (SHABD or AJAPA): Sound, inner vibration within, as opposed to japa.
+SHABDA OR AJAPA: Sound, inner vibration within, as opposed to japa.

-SHAMA (or SHAM): Peaceful condition of the mind leading to a state of calmness and tranquillity; the first of the shat sampatti.
+SHAMA: Peaceful condition of the mind leading to a state of calmness and tranquility; the first of the shat (six) sampatti.

 SHANKAR: Shiva, one of the Trinity in Hinduism, the others being Brahma and Vishnu.